PrintNinja - online printing made easy for creators

 In the past, many printers used a photographic process to create printing plates, but these days most modern print shops use large Computer-To-Plate (CTP) machines like the one pictured here:

 First, a coated thermal plate is inserted into the CTP image setter (large compartment to the right in the photo above), where lasers are used to output the image by heating areas of the plate to different degrees depending on how much ink each area should collect.
-The plate rolls out of the laser compartment and moves through a special cleaning solution that washes away the heated parts of the coating, leaving a negative of the image to be printed.
+The plate rolls out of the laser compartment and moves through a special cleaning solution that washes away the heated parts of the coating, leaving a negative of the image.

-Remember, each parent sheet actually needs 4 printing plates, one for each color of ink to be applied.
-Below are 4 used printing plates that were just uninstalled from the press after being used to print a full-color parent sheet.
-It can be tricky to see which colors of ink are which due to the underlying blue color of the printing plates, but from left to right you can see the Yellow, Magenta, Cyan, and Black plates used on this print job.
+Remember, each parent sheet actually needs four plates, one for each color of ink to be applied.
+Below are four used printing plates that were just uninstalled from the press after being used to print a full-color parent sheet.
+It can be tricky to see which colors of ink are which due to the underlying blue color of the plates, but from left to right you can see the yellow, magenta, cyan, and black plates used on this job.